 Although the prefix "meta" is often attached to constructs in order to denote their ethereal complexity, metaLUNs are incredibly easy to understand.
 A metaLUN combines two or more LUNs into a single logical unit.
 This single logical unit is not a new LUN, but rather an extension of the first LUN in the metaLUN.

 Suppose that a Windows 2003 file server uses a 200 GB LUN (LUN A) and now the server needs additional storage.
 The SAN administrator carves a 100 GB LUN (LUN B) for the file server.
 Instead of presenting a new LUN to the file server, LUN A and LUN B are metaLUNed.
 The file server now sees LUN A with 100 GB of free space at the end of the disk.
 The file server administrator can easily claim this free space by extending the existing NTFS partition to the end of the disk, utilizing the additional 100 GB of free space.

-Although a SAN incurs a performance penalty for using metaLUNs, some SAN administrators opt to use this technology to divorce administrators of attached servers from the hassle of having to integrate new disks into their system
+Although a SAN incurs a performance penalty for using metaLUNs, some SAN administrators opt to use this technology to divorce administrators of attached servers from the hassle of having to integrate new disks into their system configuration.

 While administrators of Windows and Linux servers can grow their partitions into free space, ESX administrators cannot.
 ESX sees the free space at the end of a LUN after a metaLUN operation, but any existing VMFS-2 volume on that LUN cannot be grown into that free space.

 In the VMware world, a volume is similar to a Windows or Linux partition.
 A VMFS-2 volume can be extended onto a new SCSI device (LUN) with the VMFS tools command line utility, vmkfstools.
 The syntax for this operation is